Out, Out—

 "Out, Out—" first appeared in McClure's, July 1916.

 "Out, Out—" is a 1916 single stanza poem authored by American poet Robert Frost, relating the accidental death of a young man, with references to Shakespeare's Macbeth.

 Background

-The poem was written in memory of 16-year-old Raymond Tracy Fitzgerald, whom Frost had befriended while living in Franconia, New Hampshire.
+The poem was written in memory of a neighbour's son, whom Frost had befriended while living in Franconia, New Hampshire.
 Fitzgerald had died on March 24, 1910, after an accident similar to the accident related in "Out, Out—".

 The poem was first published in the July 1916 issue of McClure's before being included in the collection Mountain Interval.